alinush/alinush.github.io/_includes/refs.md

 [^GPT07]: **On the Cost of Persistence and Authentication in Skip Lists**, by Goodrich, Michael T. and Papamanthou, Charalampos and Tamassia, Roberto, *in Experimental Algorithms*, 2007

+[^GPTT08]: **Athos: Efficient Authentication of Outsourced File Systems**, by Goodrich, Michael T. and Papamanthou, Charalampos and Tamassia, Roberto and Triandopoulos, Nikos, *in Information Security*, 2008

 [^GQ88]: **A Practical Zero-Knowledge Protocol Fitted to Security Microprocessor Minimizing Both Transmission and Memory**, by Guillou, Louis C. and Quisquater, Jean-Jacques, *in Advances in Cryptology --- EUROCRYPT '88*, 1988

 [^GQ90]: **A ``Paradoxical'' Indentity-Based Signature Scheme Resulting from Zero-Knowledge**, by Guillou, Louis Claude and Quisquater, Jean-Jacques, *in Advances in Cryptology --- CRYPTO' 88*, 1990